 The general is a native of Long Island, New York and graduate of the Johns Hopkins University where he was commissioned a Second Lieutenant of Infantry.
 He has served in myriad command and staff positions from platoon through the department of the Army in both the reserve and active components.
 Besides his professional military education, he holds a MA in Public Administration from Golden Gate University.

 BG Irizarry is married and has two children.

-Assistant Treasurer, COL Darryl Murch (US Army, Retired)
+Assistant Treasure: COL Darryl Murch (US Army, Retired)

 V.P.
 Administration: LTC Vallie Rosner (US Army, Retired)